 About the Position

-and facilitate the staff, program development, and facility
+the staff, program development, and facility management of a

-management of a College residential area.
-Area Directors are
+College residential area.
+Area Directors are responsible to provide

-responsible to provide a safe living environment and maximize the
+a safe living environment and maximize the living/learning

-actively collaborate with and support Student Life departments.
+with and support Student Life departments.
+1-2 openings to

 What You'll Do

 - Develop a strong knowledge base of the community and its